 Whether you have five or 500 members paying you, offering a resource library takes pretty much the same amount of work each month.
 So as that part of your business revenue grows, your time spent on it doesn’t have to.

 3. Offer ongoing consulting calls

 Another way to offer existing services to past clients or prospects is through ongoing monthly, bi-monthly, or weekly calls with businesses to discuss their website or digital strategy.

-Or you could even branch out more with topics like online marketing or helping other web designers establish their careers.
-It depends on where you want this to fit into your business and where your expertise lies, but could look something like:
+You could even branch out with additional topics like online marketing or helping other web designers establish their careers.
+It depends on where you want this to fit into your business and where your expertise lies, but it could look something like: